criteo/cassandra_exporter/README.md

   3600:
     - b
 ```
-Cassandra Exporter will have the following behavior.
+Cassandra Exporter will have the following behavior:
-1. The metrics matching the blacklisted entries will never be scrapped, here the metric `a` won't be available
+1. The metrics matching the blacklisted entries will never be scraped, here the metric `a` won't be available
-1. In reverse order of frequency the metrics matching `maxScrapFrequencyInSec` will be scrapped
+1. In reverse order of frequency the metrics matching `maxScrapFrequencyInSec` will be scraped
-   1. Metric `b` will be scrapped every hour
+   1. Metric `b` will be scraped every hour
    1. Remaining metrics will be scrapped every 50s, here only `c`

 ## How to debug

-Run the program with the following options
+Run the program with the following options:
 > java -Dorg.slf4j.simpleLogger.defaultLogLevel=trace -jar cassandra_exporter.jar config.yml --oneshot

-You will get the duration of how long it took to scrap individual MBean, this is useful to understand which metrics are expansive to scrap.
+You will get the duration of how long it took to scrape individual MBean, this is useful to understand which metrics are expansive to scrape.

-Goods source of information to understand what Mbeans are doing/create your dashboards are :
+Goods sources of information to understand what Mbeans are doing/create your dashboards are:
  1. https://cassandra.apache.org/doc/latest/operating/metrics.html
  1. https://github.com/apache/cassandra/tree/trunk/src/java/org/apache/cassandra/metrics
  1. http://thelastpickle.com/blog/2017/12/05/datadog-tlp-dashboards.html